OpenRiskNet/workshop/wp2-deployment-workshop-2019/tutorial-1/README.md

 At the heart of OpenShift and Kubernetes (think of OpenShift as a distribution of Kubernetes with some additional functionality) is a REST API which lets you get information from OpenShift and to make changes to the current running state.
-For instance you could tell OpenShift to run a new container using a specified container image that could be locagted on Docker Hub.
+For instance you could tell OpenShift to run a new container using a specified container image that could be located on Docker Hub.

 Typically you don't interact directly with the REST API but instead use a web console or a command line interface (CLI).
-These provide a mor euser-friendly way to work with OpenShift, and we'll be using both of these in this workshop.
+These provide a more user-friendly way to work with OpenShift, and we'll be using both of these in this workshop.

 The OpenShift has the concept of `users` and `projects` (an OpenShift `project` is the same as a Kubernetes `namespace`).
-To perform any userful operations you need to be logged in as a user and for that user to have the appropriate permissions to perfom the operations.
+To perform any useful operations you need to be logged in as a user and for that user to have the appropriate permissions to perfom the operations.
 Running containers are also controlled in respect to what they are allowed to do.
+In the environment we are using for this workshop users can create new projects, and will have admin rights in those projects, but not in other projects created by other users unless they are specifically granted access.
+Other OpenShift environments may be set up differently.

 To illustrate this let's do the first hands-on exercise that shows how to run a container using the web console.